ClassMATE User Guide

 -

-deletes the latest sessions’ mark for 1st student in the results offindstu
+findstu Betsyfollowed bydeletelm 1deletes the latest sessions’ mark for 1st student in the results offindstu.

 Deleting All Marks: deleteam